-The Fund is "non-diversified" under the Investment Company Act of 1940, as amended (the "1940 Act") which means that it may invest more of its assets in fewer issuers than "diversified" mutual funds.
+The Fund is "non-diversified" under the 1940 Act which means that it may invest more of its assets in fewer issuers than "diversified" mutual funds.

 When adverse market, economic, political or other conditions dictate a more defensive investment strategy, the Fund may, on a temporary basis, hold cash or invest a portion or all of its assets in money market instruments including obligations of the U.S. government, its agencies or instrumentalities, obligations of foreign sovereignties, or other highquality debt securities, including prime commercial paper, repurchase agreements and bank obligations, such as bankers' acceptances and certificates of deposit.
 Under normal market conditions, the potential for capital appreciation on these securities will tend to be lower than the potential for capital appreciation on other securities that may be owned by the Fund.
 In taking such a temporary short term defensive position, the Fund's investment returns may be lower in the shorter term than would be expected under normal market conditions.